Natural Alternative Therapies

 If you are with someone else, focus your attention on him or her – completely.

-By moving your attention to the present moment you will leave no more room for the anxious thoughts to take control of your mind.
+By moving your attention to the present moment you will leave no more room for anxious thoughts to take control of your mind.

 Remember – O.T.M